Edison's Last Breath

 A sealed test tube said to hold Thomas Edison's dying breath was given to the inventor's friend and mentee, Henry Ford.

 Even great industrialists have heroes.
 Such was the case of Henry Ford and his idol Thomas Edison.

-In 1896 Ford was thirty-three and, though still working for Edison Co., had created his first experimental automobile the Ford Quadricycle during his off-time.
-At an Edison company party in New York Ford had his first chance to meet his hero Edison, and even able to explain his new automobile to the prolific inventor.
-Edison was impressed.
-Edison is said to have slammed his fist down and shouted “Young man, that’s the thing!
+In 1896 Ford was 33 and, though still working for Edison Co., had created his first experimental automobile—the Ford Quadricycle—during his off-time.
+At an Edison company party in New York, Ford had his first chance to meet his hero Edison, and was even able to explain his new automobile to the prolific inventor.
+Edison was impressed, and is said to have slammed his fist down and shouted “Young man, that’s the thing!
 You have it!
 Your car is self contained and carries its own power plant.”
 Edison himself had been working on the idea, but had only been considering electricity as the power source, so the idea of a gas engine was a new and somewhat novel one.

-The words comforted Ford tremendously, who immediately set out building a second prototype which was to become the Model-T. The two men became fast friends and would go on camping trips together along with naturalist John Burroughs, botanist Luther Burbank creator of the Russet Burbank Potato, Harvey Firestone of Firestone tires and occasionally, President Harding.*
+The words comforted Ford tremendously, who immediately set out to build a second prototype which became the Model-T. The two men became fast friends and would go on camping trips together along with naturalist John Burroughs, botanist Luther Burbank (creator of the Russet Burbank Potato), Harvey Firestone of Firestone Tires and, occasionally, President Harding.*

-The museum has many other wonder exhibits besides the Edison Breath test tube (which can be found just inside the door to the right) including the Wright brothers’ bicycle shop, Buckminster Fuller’s Dymaxion House, George Washington’s camp bed, and morbidly both the rocker in which Lincoln was shot and the car in JFK was assassinated.
+The museum has many other wondrous exhibitions in addition the Edison’s Last Breath test tube (which can be found just inside the door to the right) including the Wright brothers’ bicycle shop, Buckminster Fuller’s Dymaxion House, George Washington’s camp bed, and both the rocker in which Lincoln was shot and the car in which JFK was assassinated.